sroberts/sroberts.github.io/_posts/2015-02-10-cycles-intelligence.md

 If this was being disseminated there are a few things to consider:

-- Different stakeholders will need a different format of product.
-Engineers and analysts will want indicators in easy to work with formats (like JSON & CSV).
+- Different stakeholders will need a different format of product
+    - Engineers and analysts will want indicators in easy to work with formats (like JSON & CSV).
 Managers and directors will want shorter briefs, mostly in prose, and probably as PDFs.
 Always consider your audience in how you share your data.
-- Operational Security of intelligence matters.
-The TLP method helps, but you have to make sure people will follow through with this.
+- Operational security of intelligence matters
+    - The TLP method helps, but you have to make sure people will follow through with this.
 You don't want to do all this work for it to be identified by the group you're analyzing.

 #### Feedback

 Feedback is the simplest part of this whole cycle: Did you answer the questions posted during direction to the stakeholders satisfaction?
 If yes does this lead to new questions that need to be asked?
 If no how does this lead to generating a better question or a new series of collections?

 This is a tough one to stomach.
-If you're the stakeholder you're answering to yourself, which makes it tough to be honest in your assessment.
+If you're the stakeholder you're answering to yourself, which makes it difficult to be honest in your assessment.
 If the stakeholder is someone else this is their chance to judge your work.
 Brutal honesty with yourself throughout the process is the only answer.

 ## Takeaways from the Intelligence Cycle